Prospective PhD Students

 Students who are motivated and excited about the research we are conducting (see here) and who hope to have a broader impact on suicide prevention (achieved through a combination of research, clinical work, teaching, and/or community outreach).
 We also think it is important for our lab members to enjoy their work, and to enjoy their lives outside of work in whatever ways are meaningful to them!

 Yes, please apply!
 We recognize that your GPA or GRE scores do not fully reflect you or your talents (or potential to be an incredible PhD student and clinical scientist!), so we encourage you to apply regardless of your GPA or GRE score.
-This year, Rutgers Department of Psychology has waived the GRE as a requirement for admission to the Rutgers clinical psychology PhD program.
-Your clinical research interests, prior research experiences, intellectual curiosity, and motivation to improve the burden of mental health among adolescents are more valuable indicators of fit than standardized scores.
+The GRE is NOT required for admission to the Rutgers clinical psychology PhD program.
+Your research interests, prior research and clinical experiences, intellectual curiosity, and motivation to improve the burden of mental health among adolescents are more valuable indicators of fit than standardized scores.